jladdjr/penpal-otp/docs/concepts.md

 When a Pad is used to encrypt or decrypt a message, the associated Pad data is _immediately_ destroyed as a precaution against being [reused](https://en.wikipedia.org/wiki/Venona_project#Decryption).

+## Further reading

+For a deeper explanation of one-time pads and their usage, see the overview of [core concepts](docs/concepts.md).

+For technical specifications describing how one-time pads are managed by this tool, see the [specification](docs/specification.md).